ControlSystemStudio/phoebus/app/alarm/Readme.md

      sh create_alarm_topics.sh Accelerator

-The alarm server includes a command-line option to `-create_topics`, but the `create_alarm_topics.sh` scripts is likely most up-to-date regarding the recommended settings.

-If will create these topics:
+It will create these topics:

- * "Accelerator": Alarm configuration (compacted)
+ * "Accelerator": Alarm configuration and state (compacted)
- * "AcceleratorState": Alarm state (compacted)
  * "AcceleratorCommand": Commands like "acknowledge" from UI to the alarm server (deleted)
  * "AcceleratorTalk": Annunciations (deleted)

+The command messages are unidirectional from the alarm UI to the alarm server.
+The talk messages are unidirectional from the alarm server to the alarm annunciator.
-The deleted topics are configured to delete older messages, because only new messages are relevant.
+Both command and talk topics are configured to delete older messages, because only new messages are relevant.

+The primary topic is bidirectional.
+The alarm server receives configuration messages and sends state updates.
+Both types of messages are combined in one topic to assert that their order is preserved.
+If they were sent via separate, unidirectional topics, both the server and the client would need to merge the messages based on their time stamp, which adds unnecessary complexity.
+Instead, we communicate both configuration and state updates in one topic, distinguishing the message type via the `key` as described below.
-The compacted topics use `cleanup.policy=compact` to keep "at least the last known value".
+The primary topic is compacted, i.e. it uses `cleanup.policy=compact` to keep "at least the last known value".
 In practice, the topic will retain more messages because the log cleaner only runs every 15 seconds, it only acts when the ratio of old to new messages is sufficient, and it only cleans inactive segments.